samalba/simplehttpserver/README.md

     ./simplehttpserver

-It does not log anything for the moment (feel free to contribute).
-See the default options below.

 3. Modify the behavior
 ----------------------

     ./simplehttpserver -h
     Usage of ./simplehttpserver:
       -bind=":8000": Network address for listening
+      -silent=false: Do not log incoming requests
       -text="ok": Text to reply